Can you share some qualities that you are looking for in IRL applicants?

 What are the two themes/topic areas for the 2019 IRL CFA?

 IRL teams must focus their research and association action activities on one of two topic areas, or themes.
-For the third IRL cohort (beginning September 2018), the two topic areas are:
+For the fourth IRL cohort, the two topic areas are:

-Can you give us a sample project from Cohort 1 or Cohort 2?
+Can you give us a sample project from Cohorts 1, 2, or 3?

-Check out the IRL cohort 1 to learn more about our teams and their research projects.
-Please note that the research themes/topic areas for IRL Cohort 1 are:
+Check out our current fellows to learn more about our teams and their research projects.
+Please note that the research themes/topic areas for IRL Cohort 1 were:

 - Early childhood and health, and